 Extensible Messaging and Presence Protocol Interfaces

 The XCP architecture allows for two additional open interfaces for presence, instant messaging, and roster management: a client XMPP interface and a Cisco AJAX XMPP Library interface.
-The client XMPP functionality enables third-party XMPP clients to integrate presence, instant messaging, and roster management, and it is a complementary interface to the SIP/SIMPLE interface on Cisco IM and Presence.
-The client XMPP interface is treated as a normal XMPP client within Cisco IM and Presence; therefore, sizing of the interface should be treated as a normal XMPP client.
+The client XMPP functionality enables third-party XMPP clients to integrate presence, instant messaging, and roster management, and it is a complementary interface to the SIP/SIMPLE interface on Cisco IM and Presence Service.
+The client XMPP interface is treated as a normal XMPP client within Cisco IM and Presence Service; therefore, sizing of the interface should be treated as a normal XMPP client.

-Observe the following requirements when integrating either model of the Third-Party Open API with Cisco IM and Presence:
+Observe the following requirements when integrating either model of the Third-Party Open API with Cisco IM and Presence Service:

 Certificates are required for the presence interface (sipproxy.der) and the configuration interface (tomcat_cert.der).